Thank you for your response

 Our representative will get in touch with you shortly.

-A Corporate Identification Number is a unique identification number that is assigned by the Registrar of Companies (ROC).
+A Corporate Identification Number (CIN) is a unique identification number that is assigned by the Registrar of Companies (ROC) to the companies registered in India.
+The ROC gives the CIN to the companies while issuing their Registration Certificate.

-Corporate Identity Number is a 21 digits alpha-numeric code issued to companies incorporated within the country on being registered by the ROC situated in different states across India.
+Corporate Identification Number (CIN) is a 21 digits alpha-numeric code issued to companies incorporated within the country on being registered by the ROC situated in different states across India under the MCA.

-CIN is used for tracking all the aspects of a company from its incorporation by the ROC (Registrar of Companies) and is required to be provided on all the transactions with the respective Registrar of Companies.
+CIN is used for tracking all the aspects and activities of a company from its incorporation by the ROC and is required to be provided on all the transactions with the respective ROC.

 The 21 digit CIN has its own meaning which is easily translatable and which helps in finding basic information relating to a company.
 It is used for finding the primary details of the companies which are registered within the country under MCA.

-For every Public and Private Limited, the company which is established in India needs to quote its Company Identification Number on various documents which include:
+Every company that is established in India needs to quote its Corporate Identification Number on various documents which include:

 In case the above-mentioned requirements aren’t adhered to, there’s a penalty of INR 1,000/day on the defaulting company and on its, every officer is in default, till such default continues.
 However, the maximum penalty for this default is limited to INR 1,00,000.